Foreign policy of the Franklin D. Roosevelt administration: World War II 1941–1945

-Roosevelt portrayed the war as a crusade against the aggressive dictatorships that threatened peace and democracy throughout the world.
-He and his military advisers implemented a war strategy with the objectives of halting the German advances in the Soviet Union and in North Africa; launching an invasion of western Europe with the aim of crushing Nazi Germany between two fronts; and saving China and defeating Japan.
-Public opinion, however, gave priority to the destruction of Japan, so American forces were sent chiefly to the Pacific in 1942.
-Japan launched an aerial attack on American forces in the Philippines just hours after the attack on Pearl Harbor.
+Roosevelt portrayed the war as a crusade against aggressive dictatorships that threatened peace and democracy throughout the world.
+He and his military advisers implemented a war strategy with the objectives of halting the German advances in the Soviet Union and in North Africa; launching an invasion of western Europe to crush Nazi Germany between two fronts; saving China; and defeating Japan.
+But public opinion gave priority to the destruction of Japan, so American forces were sent chiefly to the Pacific in 1942.
+Japan launched an aerial attack on U.S. forces in the Philippines just hours after the attack on Pearl Harbor.
 By the end of the month, the Japanese had launched an invasion of the Philippines.
-General Douglas MacArthur led American resistance in the Philippines until March 1942, when Roosevelt ordered him to evacuate to Australia.
-American forces on the Philippines surrendered in May 1942, leaving Japan with approximately ten thousand American prisoners.
+General Douglas MacArthur led U.S. resistance in the Philippines until March 1942, when Roosevelt ordered him to evacuate to Australia.
+American forces on the Philippines surrendered in May 1942, leaving Japan with approximately 10,000 American prisoners.
 While it was subduing the Philippines, Japan also conquered Thailand, British Malaya, Singapore, much of Burma, and the Dutch East Indies.

-In his role as the leader of the United States before and during World War II, Roosevelt tried to avoid repeating what he saw as Woodrow Wilson's mistakes in World War I. He often made exactly the opposite decision.
-Wilson called for neutrality in thought and deed, while Roosevelt made it clear his administration strongly favored Britain and China.
+In his role as the leader of the United States before and during World War II, Roosevelt tried to avoid repeating what he saw as Woodrow Wilson's mistakes in World War I. He often made exactly the opposite decisions.
+Wilson called for neutrality in thought and deed, while Roosevelt made clear that his administration strongly favored Britain and China.
 Unlike the loans in World War I, the United States made large-scale grants of military and economic aid to the Allies through Lend-Lease, with little expectation of repayment.
 Wilson did not greatly expand war production before the declaration of war; Roosevelt did.
 Wilson waited for the declaration to begin a draft; Roosevelt started one in 1940.
-Wilson never made the United States an official ally but Roosevelt did.
-Wilson never met with the top Allied leaders but Roosevelt did.
+Wilson never made the United States an official ally; Roosevelt did.
+Wilson never met with top Allied leaders; Roosevelt did.
 Wilson proclaimed independent policy, as seen in the 14 Points, while Roosevelt sought a collaborative policy with the Allies.
 In 1917, the United States declared war on Germany; in 1941, Roosevelt waited until the enemy attacked at Pearl Harbor.
 Wilson refused to collaborate with the Republican Party; Roosevelt named leading Republicans to head the War Department and the Navy Department.
-Wilson let General John J. Pershing make the major military decisions; Roosevelt made the major decisions in his war including the "Europe first" strategy.
-He rejected the idea of an armistice and demanded unconditional surrender.
-Roosevelt often mentioned his role as Assistant Secretary of the Navy in the Wilson administration, but added that he had profited more from Wilson's errors than from his successes.
+Wilson let General John J. Pershing make major military decisions; Roosevelt made the major decisions in his war, including the "Europe first" strategy.
+He rejected the idea of an armistice, demanding unconditional surrender.
+Roosevelt often mentioned his role as Assistant Secretary of the Navy in the Wilson administration, but added that he had learned more from Wilson's errors than from his successes.
 Robert E. Sherwood argues: